 In addition, a subsidiary guarantor will be released from its obligations under the indentures and its guarantee, upon the release or discharge of the guarantee of other Indebtedness (as defined in the indentures governing the notes) that resulted in the creation of such guarantee, except a release or discharge by or as a result of payment under such guarantee; if Antero designates such subsidiary as an unrestricted subsidiary and such designation complies with the other applicable provisions of the indentures governing the notes or in connection with any covenant defeasance, legal defeasance or satisfaction and discharge of the notes.

-The following tables present summarized financial information of Antero and its guarantor subsidiaries.
+The tables set forth below present summarized financial information of Antero, as parent, and its guarantor subsidiaries (in thousands).
 The Company's wholly owned subsidiaries are not restricted from making distributions to the Company.

 Balance Sheet